-You should not give up if the insurance company denies your claim for long-term disability (LTD) benefits.
+You should not give up if the insurance company denies your claim for long term disability (LTD) benefits.
 Most LTD insurance policies require one or two internal administrative appeals.
 It may seem unlikely that the same insurance company that denied your claim will suddenly change its mind and approve you on appeal.
 However, the appeals are evaluated by different claims handler at each level of appeal and the new claims handler may just disagree with the denial.
 Many claimants receive benefits during this appeals process.

 If your LTD plan is a group disability plan provided by your employer, you are required under federal ERISA law to file all required appeals with the insurance company and “exhaust” all of your administrative appeals before filing a lawsuit against the insurance company in federal court.
-Even if you purchased an individual disability insurance plan not governed by federal law, you may not be required to file administrative appeals.
+If you purchased an individual disability insurance plan not governed by federal law, you may not be required to file administrative appeals.
 You should consult with an experienced attorney to discuss whether it is in your best interest to file an appeal after the denial of an individual disability plan claim.

 Here are some tips to consider if you are trying to determine how to appeal a long term disability denial: